rohanmahy/mimi-message-status/draft-mahy-mimi-message-status.md

    This message type should be encoded as binary data

 Security considerations:
-   See Section A of RFC XXXX
+   See Section 6 of RFC XXXX

 Interoperability considerations:
-   See Section Y.Z of RFC XXXX
+   See Section 3 of RFC XXXX

 Published specification: RFC XXXX